 BioChroma.
 I’ll be immediately visible to anyone with the First Heightening.
 I can’t hide in the slums!

 She still felt the loss of the Breath she’d sent into the rope, and then the larger amount she’d wasted on Tonks’ cloak.
-Yet, she still had the greater portion left.
+Yet, she had the greater portion left.
 She huddled down by the side of the wall, nearly losing control again as she considered the situation.

 And then, she realized something.

 Tonk Fah.
 He snuck up on me down in that cellar.
 I couldn’t feel his Breath.
-Just like I couldn’t feel Vasher’s.
-How are they hiding it.
+Just like I couldn’t feel Vasher’s when he took me in my rooms.
+How did they hide it?

 The answer felt so easy it was ridiculous.
 She couldn’t feel the Breath in the rope she’d made.
 She picked it up, tying it around her ankle.